 One of a series of streets, many now gone, named after Welsh towns, the connection possibly being railways.
+The street dates from around 1893.
 Mount Zion chapel later became a pram company, a labour club, sports & social club, now demolished.
 Future Prime Minister James Callaghan visited in 1971.

 A colourful street dating back to 1887 and named after the Welsh coastal town/port.
 The anglicised spelling on the street signs capture a period in history when the local newspaper and railway company used the same spelling.